-Daniel J. Gerritzen, 50, Vice President, General Counsel and Secretary
+Daniel J. Gerritzen, 51, Vice President, General Counsel and Secretary

-Mr. Gerritzen has served as our General Counsel and Secretary and as our Vice President of Legal and Human Resources since January 2009.
+Mr. Gerritzen has served as our Vice President of Legal and General Counsel since 2009 and Secretary since 2013.
 Prior to joining our company, Mr. Gerritzen was a partner with Bingham Greenebaum Doll LLP (now known as Dentons Bingham Greenebaum LLP), a law firm in Indianapolis, where he continues to serve as Of Counsel.
 Mr. Gerritzen spends substantially all of his time working for our company.
 Mr. Gerritzen earned a Bachelor of Science in Marketing and a JD from Indiana University.